selesus/ELEC1204_Labs/README.md

-# ELEC1204_Labs
+# ELEC1204 Labs
-My code for the advanced programming labs
+This is my code for the advanced programming labs in the University of Southampton.
+They are written in C++.